1,000+ Opportunities

 Connect with Connecticut's team to guide you on eligibility, applications, and more.
 Elizabeth L Mahaffey Fellowship Artist Fellowship Program Connecticut Arts Endowment Fund Elizabeth L Mahaffey Fellowship Every Child Art Experience Strategic Partnership Grant 450 Columbus Boulevard, Ste 5 © 2026 CT. gov - Connecticut's Official State Website

-Based on current listing details, eligibility includes: Connecticut professionals working as arts administrators in the state.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Connecticut professionals working as arts administrators in the state.
+Confirm the full requirements in the official notice before applying.